[HISTORY: Adopted by the Mayor and Council of the Borough of Westwood 7-16-2019 by Ord. No. 19-9. Amendments noted where applicable.]

 In the interpretation and application of this chapter, all provisions shall be:

 The degree of flood protection required by this chapter is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
 Larger floods can and will occur on rare occasions.
 Flood heights may be increased by man-made or natural causes.
-This chapter does not imply that land outside the area of special flood hazard or uses permitted within such areas will be free from flooding or flood damages.
+This chapter does not imply that land outside the area of special flood hazards or uses permitted within such areas will be free from flooding or flood damages.

-This chapter shall not create liability on the part of the Borough of Westwood, any officer or employee thereof or the Federal Insurance Administration for any flood damages that result from reliance on this chapter or any administrative decision lawfully made thereunder.
+This chapter shall not create liability on the part of the Borough of Westwood, any officer or employee thereof or the Federal Insurance Administration, for any flood damages that result from reliance on this chapter or any administrative decision lawfully made thereunder.

 Elevation, in relation to mean sea level, of the lowest floor (including basement) of all structures;

-Elevation, in relation to mean sea level, to which any structure has been floodproofed;
+Elevation, in relation to mean sea level, to which any structure has been floodproofed.